-The Capital One Secured credit card works like a regular credit card except that the customer must put down a security deposit to open the account.
+The Capital One Platinum Secured credit card works like a regular credit card except that the customer must put down a security deposit to open the account.
 The minimum deposit amounts are $49, $99 or $200, based on your credit.

 Typically, the amount of a secured credit card’s security deposit determines its credit limit.
-However, the two amounts don’t always match with the Capital One Secured card.
-Even with a $49 or $99 security deposit, you’re guaranteed at least a $200 credit limit.
+However, the two amounts don’t always match with the Capital One Platinum Secured card.
+Regardless the security deposit amount, you’re guaranteed at least a $200 credit limit.
 Not everyone is approved for one of the card’s lower security deposits, though.

 Capital One may also increase your credit limit with no increases to the security deposit.
 You become eligible after making your first five payments on time.

 After you pay the security deposit in full, you can use the Capital One Platinum Secured card for purchases, just like a regular credit card.
-You won’t earn rewards on your purchases, as the Secured card’s primary purpose is to help you establish or rebuild credit.
-Capital One Secured reports to the major credit bureaus every month.
+You won’t earn rewards on your purchases, as this card’s primary purpose is to help you establish or rebuild credit.
+Capital One Platinum Secured reports to the major credit bureaus every month.

 Once you’ve built a solid credit profile with the Capital One Platinum Secured credit card, the issuer may graduate the card to an unsecured account.
 You will receive your deposit refund as a statement credit which will be applied to the unsecured account balance.
-You may also close the Secured card account and apply for an unsecured card on your own.
+You may also close the Capital One Platinum Secured card account and apply for an unsecured card on your own.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.